borntofrappe/borntofrappe/src/blog/a-most-feeble-svelte-app.md

 <script type="module"></script>
 ```

-In this manner you are able to execute the import syntax necessary to retrieve the `.svelte` component.
+In this manner you are able to execute the import syntax necessary to retrieve the `.svelte` file.

 ```js
 import App from './src/App.svelte';